Habitat and Biology

 - To collect and improve data collection (catch and effort) for E. fimbriata in Nigeria, Cameroon, Côte D’Ivoire, Guinea-Bissau, Guinea, Gabon, DR Congo and Benin.

 - Given the absence of biological sampling for bonga in the subregion, countries are urged to collect biological data on E. fimbriata to enable better analysis of the status of the stock and the effect of the fishery on the stock.

 - It is proposed that countries targeting bonga should carry out research for data/information on the bonga fishery.

-As a precautionary measure, catch level should be reduced for the northern stock and not exceed the average of the last five years (42 000 tonnes).
-For the southern stock as a precautionary measure catch level should not exceed total year’s catch (1 200 tonnes).
+As a precautionary measure, catch level should not be increased for the northern stock and not exceed the average of the last five years (79 000 tonnes).
+For the southern stock as a precautionary measure catch level should not exceed the total average year’s catch (11 000 tonnes).

 This Working Group could not produce results on the assessment of the central stock as a result of lack of discontinuous effort data from Cameroon and no effort data from Nigeria.
 It was therefore recommended that efforts should not increase over the average of the last five years (58 000 tonnes).